-Once a planning permission has expired, there will be no presumption that it will be renewed unless a start has been made on construction.
 Any application for renewal of permission will be considered having regard to a demonstration of the deliverability of the scheme and the annual monitoring of housing site delivery.

-- 7.70 The phasing of housing land shown in Table 2 demonstrates how existing commitments and proposed allocations contribute to meeting the housing requirement.
-Information about the delivery of sites has been drawn from assumptions made in the SHLAA and the Sustainability Appraisal. - 7.71 Wherever possible, the Council will seek to bring forward previously developed sites during the first six years.
+- 7.76 The phasing of housing land shown in Table 2 demonstrates how existing commitments and proposed allocations contribute to meeting the housing requirement.
+Information about the delivery of sites has been drawn from assumptions made in the SHLAA and the Sustainability Appraisal. - 7.77 Wherever possible, the Council will seek to bring forward previously developed sites during the first six years in line with the Core Strategy.
 Due to delivery issues with previously developed land, some greenfield land will need to be brought forward at a fairly early stage.
-The larger greenfield sites are also dependent on the delivery of significant infrastructure before the construction of any housing. - 7.72 The pace of housing delivery will be monitored annually based on economic indicators and build rates.
-Depending on the results of monitoring, it may be necessary to adjust the phasing of sites.
-This might include looking at whether sites phased for future years can be brought forward if the delivery of homes in earlier phases is delayed.
+The larger greenfield sites are also dependent on the delivery of significant infrastructure before the construction of any housing. - 7.78 The pace of housing delivery will be monitored annually based on economic indicators and build rates.
+Depending on the results of monitoring, it may be necessary to adjust the indicative phasing of sites.